ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 How do we submit our captured input to ChatGPT?
 I started by signing up for an account with ChatGPT.
 For this entire exercise, you can use the $5 in credits ChatGPT gives you when you first sign up.
 I also added an API key to my user and added that key to my environment variables.
 This API Key is what we'll use to access the ChatGPT API.
 Finally, I pip installed and imported openai into my streamlit application.

 > #### An Aside on the ChatGPT Chat Completion Endpoint
 > The main mechanism we'll be using to interact with ChatGPT is the Chat Completion API Endpoint.
 As you can probably guess, the Chat Completion Endpoint returns a Model Response for the given conversation.
-Here is a sample call to the Chat Completion API in Python which I'll use to showcase the parameters we'll be using from here on out.
+Here is a sample call to the Chat Completion API in Python which I'll use to describe the key parameters we'll be using from here on out.
 >
 > ```python
 > # Example OpenAI Python library request